droneshire/whiskey_inventory_alert_upwork/README.md

 The bot also has a local database that can either be used as the source of truth (using the `--use-local-db` argument), or will mirror what is seen in Firebase.
 This provides some redundancy and allows for easy migration should we switch DB hosts in the future.

 # Frontend: Assign Inventory Watch to Clients
-The Firebase backed frontend will be a separate repo of a React/Typescript based website.
-Link to be provided once it is developed.
+The Firebase backed frontend is a separate repo of a React/Typescript based website.

-The frontend will have a simple interface that will require Google authentication to access.

-It will allow the user to input new clients, their contact info, and the associated product codes to watch and alert on.
+The frontend has a simple interface that will require Google authentication to access.
+It allows the user to input new clients, their contact info, and the associated product codes to watch and alert on.

 Repo can be found here: https://github.com/droneshire/whiskey_inventory_firebase_client